 Summary

-The custom parameter feature of Anqi CMS combined with powerful template tags provides you with great flexibility.
-It can accurately display additional information of articles at any position on the website according to your actual needs.archiveDetailandarchiveParamsLabels, whether fixed parameters or dynamic parameter lists, can be easily handled, making your website content more attractive and professional.
+The Anqi CMS custom parameter function combined with powerful template tags provides you with great flexibility, allowing you to accurately display additional information of articles at any location on the website according to actual needs.
+By making reasonable use ofarchiveDetailandarchiveParamsTags, whether it is a fixed parameter or a dynamic parameter list, can easily handle, making your website content more attractive and professional.